Kabir Mulchandani

-Kabir Mulchandani is an Indian-born real estate and hospitality businessman and philanthropist.
-He is the Chairman and Chief Executive of FIVE Holdings, which includes FIVE Hotels and Resorts; FIVE Palm Jumeirah, FIVE Jumeirah Village, FIVE Zurich, FIVE LUXE, and FIVE Music along with The The Pacha Group.
+Kabir Mulchandanu is an Indian-born real estate and hospitality businessman and philanthropist.
+He is the Chairman and Chief Executive of FIVE Holdings, which owns and operates luxury hotels along with The Pacha Group.

-He is ranked number 1626 in the Forbes list of the World’s Billionaires List: The Richest in 2025 with an estimated net worth of $2.2 billion and ranked in this list in 2024.

 Career

 Mulchandani served at Baron International and Baron Electronics, two Mumbai-based, family-owned firms that specialised in the distribution and sale of consumer electronics.

 In 2011, he founded SKAI Holdings, a Dubai-based real estate investment firm.

 In 2017, Mulchandani changed his company's name from SKAI to FIVE.

 In November 2021, Mulchandani and FIVE Holdings purchased the first ACJ TwoTwenty from Airbus and Comlux Group in Switzerland.
 The 16-seat jet consists of a dining table for eight passengers, a master suite, and a kitchen, with a full crew on board.
 The aircraft registered 9H-FIVE, to be pronounced "Nine-Hotel-FIVE" entered the market in May 2023.
 Combining a bizjet with FIVE hospitality and entertainment.
 In June 2023, The Guardian named the jet as a private "party jet".